harshbhatt7585/autoRL/README.md

 This repo is for autonomous research over RL environments that run atop [`simverse`](https://github.com/harshbhatt7585/simverse).

-It can build an RL environment and train it using a single `program.md` file.
+It can build a RL environment and train it using a single `program.md` file.

 ## Design principles